ErasmusMC-Bioinformatics/OrganoTrack/readme.md

    ```

 ## Usage

-One directory should be dedicated per experiment.
+To use OrganoTrack, a specific folder structure for the experiment needs to be made,
+and OrganoTrack needs to be executed from a Python IDE.

+### Creating experiment folder structure

+1) Create an experiment directory with your desired name, e.g. cisplatin-drug-response
-Within this directory, there should be two directories called 'import' and 'export'.
+2) Within this experiment directory, create two directories called 'import' and 'export'

-Within the import sub-directory, there should be two items.
+3) Within the import directory, there should be two items.
+The fist is an 'images' directory containing all the experiment images.
+The second item is the plate_layout file in .csv, .tsv, or any MS Excel format.
-One item is another sub-directory called 'images', wherein all the experimental images lie.
-The second item is the plate_layout file.
-Supported formats include .csv, .tsv, .xls, .xlsx, .xlsm, .xlsb, .odf, .ods, and .odt.

-Within the export sub-directory, files exported through the analysis of OrganoTrack should exist.
-It is thus empty for a new experiment.

-## Executing OrganoTrack
+**Image naming note:**

+The images should be named iteratively, starting with the well, the well field, z position, and imaging time point.
+For example, the name "R2C2_F10P1T0_220405-106TP24-15BME-CisGemCarbo-Harmony-mask" corresponds to
+an image captured from row (R) 2, column (C) 2, field (F) 10 of 25 well fields
+position (P) 1 and time point (T) 0.
+The rest of the image name contains experiment information.

+**Plate layout note:**

-First, the images and plate layout of the experiment should be stored within a directory as described above in 'Structuring experiment folder'.
+Use a format for the plate layout as structured in plate_layout.xlsx.
+The plate layout has two tables, the first for the well plate conditions,
+and the second for the condition concentrations.

+For a trial execution of OrganoTrack, some experiment data is provided in the cisplatin-drug-screen directory.

-OrganoTrack can be executed from a Python script.
+### Executing OrganoTrack from a Python IDE

 For a template script, see function template() in executingOrganoTrack.py (within Experiments-with-OrganoTrack).